ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-group-by-query.markdown

 ### By Array Content

 Another option is to group by array content.
 Then the reduction key will be calculated based on all values of a collection specified in `GroupBy`.
-The client API exposes `GroupByArrayContent` extension method for that purpose.
+The client API exposes the `GroupByArrayContent` extension method for that purpose.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync group_by_7@ClientApi\Session\Querying\HowToPerformGroupByQuery.cs /}